1dentified/Protoss/observer/README.md

 ## Server
   - Raid Setup
-    - Volume 1 (OS) Create the first volume in a RAID1 configuration using the two 75GB HDDs.
+    - Volume 1 (system) Create the first volume in a RAID1 configuration using the two 75GB HDDs.
-    - Volume 2 (VMs) Create the second volume in a RAID5 configuration using the four 150GB HDDs.
+    - Volume 2 (vms) Create the second volume in a RAID5 configuration using the four 150GB HDDs.
   - NOTE: At this point you may need to use a Windows installation disc to reformat Volume 1, since ESXi doesn't support a RAID1 configuration very well.
-  - Load ESXi 6.7.u1
+  - Install ESXi 6.7.u1 onto Volume 1
-  -

 ## Network Configuration
 For the rest of the instructions we will be using the following placeholders: